Download our case study: King's Daughters Medical Center Mobilizes Nurses and Therapists With MEDITECH's Expanse Point of Care

-Challenge: Government mandates such as Meaningful Use required KDMC to ask for more from their nurses and therapists, as regulatory requirements increased their workloads.
+Challenge: Government mandates such as Meaningful Use required KDMC to ask for more from its nurses and therapists, as regulatory requirements increased their workloads.
 KDMC’s traditional methods of documentation and medication administration were safe but time-consuming, and limited the time nurses could spend facing their patients.

 Results: After implementing Expanse Point of Care, nurses at KDMC realized the following benefits: